 - Hold the required qualifications; and

-- Have at least two years continuous full-time experience in the real estate industry, immediately prior to applying for this registration.
+- Have at least two years continuous full-time experience in the real estate industry, immediately prior to applying for this licence.

 Please consult the Contact Officer for more information regarding eligibility requirements.